Fun Things to Do on a Layover in Paris

 Option 2.
 Visit the Eiffel Tower (Duration: 2 hrs)

-Many people dream of visiting the Eiffel Tower, so why not using your 5-hour layover in Paris to see the Iron Lady with your own eyes?
+The Eiffel Tower is the most iconic monument in Paris and France.
+Many people dream of visiting the Eiffel Tower, so why not use your excursion to Paris in 5 hours to see the Iron Lady with your own eyes?

 The distance from CDG to Eiffel Tower is 31.5 km via highway A1, around 40 min by car.
 Click here for all the ways to get from CDG Airport to the Eiffel Tower.

-Can you climb up to the Eiffel Tower with a 5-hour layover in Paris?
+Can you climb up to the Eiffel Tower if you have a 5-hour layover in Paris?
 In theory, YES, but only if you book skip-the-line tickets online in advance.
-When you buy a skip-the-line Eiffel Tower ticket online, you will pick a specific date and time slot, so you don’t waste time waiting in line.
+When you buy a skip-the-line Eiffel Tower ticket online, you will pick a specific date and time slot, so you don’t waste time waiting in line – Click here to buy your Eiffel Tower Skip the Line Tickets.

-In case you decide not to climb up to the top, here’s the list of some fun things to do near the Eiffel Tower.
+In case you decide not to climb up to the top, here’s a list of some fun things to do near the Eiffel Tower.

-Visit the Louvre Museum – We tell you How to Do it in 2 hours!
+Option 3.
+Visit the Louvre – We Tell You How to Do it in 2 Hours!

 Other people may consider a visit to the famous Louvre Museum.
 Being one of the world’s biggest museums, the Louvre can be very time-consuming… unless you have a plan.

-If you want to visit the Louvre Museum during your Paris layover, skip the line tickets are paramount.
-These Louvre skip the line tickets have a specific date and time slot, so you are sure to enter the Louvre in 30 minutes or less.
+Check out our best Louvre skip-the-line tips.
+Louvre skip-the-line tickets are paramount if you want to visit the Louvre Museum during your Paris layover.
+These skip-the-line tickets have a specific date and time slot, so you are sure to enter the Louvre in 30 minutes or less – Click here to buy your skip-the-line Louvre tickets.

 6-Hour Layover in Paris (Count 4 Hours in Paris)

 With a 6-hour layover in Paris, things get slightly better.
 If you concentrate on one small area with several attractions, you can feel like you’ve seen a lot of Paris.
 Here are our proposals for Paris in 4 hours.

-Take a Unique Stroll though the Banks of the Seine River (Duration: 3 hours)
+Option 1.
+Take a Unique Stroll through the Banks of the Seine River (Duration: 3 hrs)